-'''

 BOOLEAN add_nl_iq ( INOUT UserInstDef userInst ,

-IN int

-iPin ,
+IN int iPin ,

-IN double
+IN double current,

-current,

-IN double
+IN double charge

-charge

-'''
+)

+ONOTE For information of n UserInstDef, refer to Class List (modbuild).

 This function adds the nonlinear current and charge contribution at the device pin iPin.
 The function must be called (in device's analyze\nl()).